kknickels/ExData_Plotting1/README.md

 ## Introduction
 **********************************************************************************************
-NOTE (2015-06-07): I initially submitted this for the course beginning in April 2015.
+NOTE (2015-07-10): I initially submitted this for the courses beginning in April-June 2015.
-I was not able to work on the final project so taking the course over again and resubmitting
+I was not able to work on the final project the first two, then forgot about a quiz on the latest.
+So, retaking the course (again!) and resubmitting (again!)
 **********************************************************************************************

 This assignment uses data from